SouthernMethodistUniversity/project-lab/sections/9Findingfunds.md

 6. Does your institution have an Office of Career Services?
 Do they have resources for those interested in external fellowships?

 ## Activity
-Find one or two grant opportunites in your subject area.
+Find one or two grant opportunities in your subject area.
 Consider also looking for fellowship opportunities.

 [<<<Previous](8Partnerships.md) | [Next>>>](10Proposal.md)